Introduction

 As GM is considered for this investment option, one must not forget that for decades, the company had acquired a bad reputation, leading to its bankruptcy in 2008 and a subsequent bailout by the public (Rosevear para.
 14).
 Today, however, GM has changed tremendously with huge profits, growing dividends, shareholders’ support, and leading cars in the auto industry.

 The company is positioned for growth, as the new management has demonstrated.
 The strength of this firm makes it important for the economy in specific areas related to employment and inflation and, therefore, of interest to any investors.
 GM has continued to improve its manufacturing processes to cut costs and return profits.
 In addition, it has significantly embraced new technologies to reduce the overall headcount in the factory – a strategy that has controlled growth in wages.
 Of course, in the US auto industry, issues associated with increasing labor costs are among the most complex ones.
-Nevertheless, the company continues to work with the United Automobile Workers union (UAW), which represents autoworkers at three large automakers in the US to improve compensation and benefits (Cutcher-Gershenfeld, Brooks, and Mulloy 3).
+Nevertheless, the company continues to work with the United Automobile Workers Union (UAW), which represents autoworkers at three large automakers in the US to improve compensation and benefits (Cutcher-Gershenfeld, Brooks, and Mulloy 3).

 Additionally, the big three automakers in the US are now seen as major players in the US auto industry after decades of turmoil.
 GM is now caught between technology and innovation to deliver new cars to customers.
 The firm has a relatively small production number of electric cars relative to gasoline-fuelled cars.
 GM’s production capacity for electric cars is poised to increase each year as demands for such cars increase.
-That is to say, the electric car market is growing fast, steadily and rapidly than earlier thought.
+That is to say, the electric car market is growing faster, steadily, and rapidly than earlier thought.
 Analysts and investors have noted that the number of electric cars on the road in the US will reach 25% (up from the current 5%) by the year 2025 (Goldman Sachs para.
 2).
 This emerging trend will ultimately change oil consumption in the US and other countries and create new oil demand patterns.
 Perhaps, the reduction in demands will be associated with many electric vehicles on the road, which would probably drive low oil prices.
 Therefore, GM and other electric car manufacturers will transform the economy in a significant way.

 Financial Significant